Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Security

-We can take a look at the security of FlowBank.
+We can take a look at FlowBank’s security.

 First, FlowBank is a licensed bank from FINMA and is a member of esisuisse (the Swiss deposit protection scheme).
 So, in case of bankruptcy, your cash is safe for up to 100’000 CHF.

 Your stocks and investments are segregated from FlowBank’s primary entity.
 Every broker does this segregation.
-And FlowBank support confirmed that all assets are segregated, and they are using Credit Suisse as a custodian bank.
+And FlowBank support confirmed that all assets are segregated, and they use Credit Suisse as a custodian bank.

-The applications of FlowBank seem technically secure.
+FlowBank’s applications seem technically secure.
 Creating an account requires uploading some official documents to verify your identity.

 I have not found any information about data leaks or security breaches with FlowBank.
 But given that they are new, this does not weigh much in the balance.

-Overall, the security of FlowBank seems alright.
-However, I wish they would talk more about it on the website.
+Overall, FlowBank’s security seems good.
+However, I wish they would discuss it more on the website.

 Alternatives

-In the future, Flowbank will be both a bank and a broker, but for now, we do not know enough about the bank account, so we will focus on brokerage services.
+In the future, Flowbank will be both a bank and a broker.
+For now, we do not know enough about bank accounts, so we will focus on brokerage services.
 We can quickly compare FlowBank with some alternative brokers.

 FlowBank vs Swissquote